atyryshkina/algorithm-performance-analysis/README.md

 Whether the errors were be caused by bugs in the tool code, malfunctions in the server, mistakes in record keeping, or a combination of these, the presence of these of errors is troubling.
 With undetected input file errors, it is trivial to identify and remove the culprits from the dataset.
 However, these errors call into question the validity of the rest of the data.
 If there are many other jobs similarly mislabelled as "sucessfully completed" that are not as easily identified as input file errors, and these mislabelled jobs are used to train a machine learning model, they could skew the predictions.

 Another method of screening the dataset for undetected errors is by looking for jobs that ran faster than possible and jobs that ran slower than probable.
-A job that finishes in an unreasonably short time (such an alignment job that finishes in 6 seconds), or a job that finishes in an unreasonably long time (such as a ??).
+A job that finishes in an unreasonably short time (such an human genome alignment job that finishes in 6 seconds), or a job that finishes in an unreasonably long time (such as a ??).
 However, indentifying these errors requires the trained eye of someone who is both familiar with the tools and has ample time to look through the dataset.

 Using this hueristic, we can account for undetected errors by getting rid of the jobs that took the longest and the shortest amount of time to complete.

 ![alt text](images/gaus_dist2.png)

 This requires choosing quantiles of contamination for each tool.
 In the figure above the quantiles used are 2.5%.
 For bwa mem (v.
-0.7.15.1) - an alignment algorithm - 8.1% of jobs in the collected data took 6 seconds or less to finish.
+0.7.15.1) - an alignment algorithm - 2.5% of jobs in the collected data took 4 seconds or less to finish.
 Are all of these jobs undedected errors?
-If we increase the unreasonable runtime threshhold to 9 seconds, we see that 17.1% of jobs experienced undedected errors.
+If we increase the unreasonable runtime threshhold, we see that 5% of jobs took 5 seconds or less to finish.
 It is difficult, even for a human, to decide if these recordings are reasonable job runtimes.

 Since we know that the two variables that have the greatest affect on the runtime of bwa mem are input file size and reference file size.
 The larger the file sizes, the longer it would take for the job to run.
 We should be considering these variables when looking for undetected errors.
 One method of doing this is by freezing all of the other variables and only looking at the relationship between these input file sizes and runtime.